At a glance

 519-888-4567, ext.
 35114

 Dave Logan, your academic success coach, emphasizes individualized success planning.
-Like athletes, professional students like you can benefit from coaching to take your academic performance to the next level.
+Like athletes, professional students can benefit from coaching to take your academic performance to the next level.
 Dave Logan is a qualified professional who can provide confidential counseling to help with personal concerns, academic success, and approaches to studies and exams.

 The SAF Academic Coaching Centre offers assistance in all the required first-year, 2A, and 2B Term AFM courses: